Braided Onion Bread

 TheLadyJAK

 This bread recipe turned out amazing.
 I made two smaller braided loaves, ended up baking for 30 minutes to reach 190 degrees in the center (Baked them one at a time).
 Made the filling two days ahead of time so it was less to do on the day of the dough.
 The braiding seemed complicated when I was reading the recipe but was surprisingly easy once I was in the motion of doing it (even though I don’t think I 100% aced it).
-It looks beautiful and tasted great with my potato leek soup.
+It looks beautiful and tasted great with my potato leek soup.5 stars

 Emily Zastrow